husio/blog/content/post/error-handling/index.md

 creating an explicit dependency on the `causer` interface.

-## Predefined errors with an inheritance
+## Predefined errors with inheritance

 If an error implements the `causer` interface we can unwind it and retrieve the previous error instance!
-This means that no matter how many times we will wrap an error, as long as all layers implement `causer` interface we can retrieve the parent error instance.
+This means that no matter how many times we will wrap an error, as long as all layers implement the `causer` interface we can retrieve the parent error instance.

 Back to the `Bank.Transfer` example.
 All error instances were wrapped before returning and provide all the details one may expect an error to provide.